andyli/blog/content/posts/2010/2010-04-13_canvasblock-a-gm-script-to-block-canvas-tag-should-we-or-can-we.md

 of text, "Click to show xxxx".
 You may click on it to get back the blocked content.

-CanvasBlock is tested on FireFox 3.6 on Mac, FireFox 3.5 on Ubuntu and Chrome on Ubuntu.
+CanvasBlock is tested on Firefox 3.6 on Mac, Firefox 3.5 on Ubuntu and Chrome on Ubuntu.
 Other platforms should works too.

 ### Implementing the script